Shen Yun: Reviews

 The 2018 and 2019 performances included lyrics and digital displays disparaging atheism and belief in evolution as "deadly ideas", leading to complaints by some attendees that the shows resembled a religious sermon.
 An article in the Minnesota Star Tribune said the political message of Shen Yun "feels more like propaganda than straightforwardly presented cultural heritage."
 Jia Tolentino wrote in The New Yorker that a scene in the show contained homophobia.
 Alix Martichoux from the Houston Chronicle wrote, "For many disgruntled Shen Yun attendees, it's not necessarily that the show itself is bad – though to be fair, some complain it is.
 Most of the negative reviews were people upset they were blindsided by the political content."
 Tolentino described a scene: "Chairman Mao appeared, and the sky turned black; the city in the digital backdrop was obliterated by an earthquake, then finished off by a Communist tsunami.
 A red hammer and sickle glowed in the center of the wave [...] a huge, bearded face [disappeared] in the water [...] a tsunami with the face of Karl Marx."

 Pablo M. Díez of the Spanish newspaper ABC wrote in 2023, "Shen Yun's shows are a dazzling combination of dance and music with synchronized choreography in majestic settings."

 Emily Needham of The Washington Post drew parallels between Shen Yun and Cold War-era U.S. State Department cultural diplomacy programs, describing both as being "built on the idea that dance can transcend language differences and build mutual understanding with audiences through a shared cultural experience."
 She concluded: "Today’s Shen Yun performances are grand, with a large cast of 180 brilliant dancers, spectacular sets and bright colors.
 Dance can be beautiful while also performing political arguments.
 They are not mutually exclusive."

 In a 2024 Los Angeles Review of Books article, Arielle Gordon stated that Shen Yun diffuses Falun Gong’s homophobia and misogyny.

+In a review of the 2026 performance, Keith Bramich of Classical Music Daily wrote that in addition to dance and live orchestral music, "particularly impressive was the effect of dancers moving from the stage into the video backdrop and vice-versa."
+He described his overall experience as "a highly entertaining but slightly puzzling afternoon of traditional Chinese culture."